dymodi/dymodi.github.io/index.md

 **Recent News**

+* Sep.
+2026: Paper on using world model to improve robots training accepted by IEEE RA-L.
 * Aug.
 2026: Paper from high school students interned in the lab during the summer accpted by CV4Ecology workshop at ECCV'26.
 * Jun.
 2026: Two papers (RTK Sensing Experience and UWB Sensing Design) accepted by ACM MobiCom'26.
 * May.
 2026: Paper on satellite-signal-based sensing accepted by IEEE TMC.